TexasCollegeBscCSIT/react-app-csit/README.md

 ### Run project in development mode

-Open project root folder in your suitable text editor, and perform below command inorder to run devlopment server in your pc.
+To launch development server on your computer, open the project root folder in your preferred text editor and enter the following command in root directory.

 ```shell
    npm i //install required package from package.json file